Fody/ConfigureAwait/readme.md

 ## Icon

-Created by Dmitry Baranovskiy from the Noun Project.
+Created by Dmitry Baranovskiy from [The Noun Project](https://thenounproject.com).